DPDK Summit

 • Click “Upload,” and your slides will automatically be saved

-• Or send your slides to jcrowley@linuxfoundation.org, who can upload them on your behalf.
+• Or send your slides to Carolyn Ingalls at cingalls@linuxfoundation.org, and they will be uploaded on your behalf.

 In collaboration with the National Center for Women in Technology (NCWIT), the Linux Foundation has created an online course designed to teach the viewer about inclusion, diversity, and unconscious bias.
 We highly recommend all of our speakers watch the course to learn tips/tools to use when speaking to encourage inclusivity in presentations and messaging.